technomancy/leiningen/doc/TUTORIAL.md

 be visible but its dependencies will not be found.
 If you change the dependencies of a checkout project you will still have to run `lein install` and restart your repl; it's just that source changes will be picked up immediately.

-And of course you have to run `lein install` in a checkout dependency at least once before `lein repl` can use it.
+After you've updated `:dependencies`, `lein` will still need to be able to find the library in some repository like clojars or your `~/.m2` directory.
+If `lein` complains that it could not find the library artifact, you can install it locally by running `lein install` in the checkout dependency project directory.

 Checkouts are an opt-in feature; not everyone who is working on the project will have the same set of checkouts, so your project should